Kazutaka Komori: Attack

 On February 1, 1961, at the age of 17, Komori went to the home of prominent Tokyo publisher Hōji Shimanaka with the intent to kill him in retribution for a fiction story by Shichirō Fukazawa printed in Shimanaka's magazine Chūō Kōron that described the overthrow and murder of the Japanese Imperial family.
 The story, which satirized the recent Anpo protests, depicted a dream sequence in which the reigning emperor and empress were beheaded, along with the crown prince and princess.
 Shimanaka was not at home but Komori murdered his 51-year-old maid and critically injured the publisher's wife.
 Komori initially fled the scene, but later turned himself in to police.

 Aftermath

 Komori was tried as an adult and sentenced to 15 years in prison.
 This murder and the assassination of Inejiro Asanuma by Otoya Yamaguchi led to the arrest of Bin Akao in 1961.
-Komori died in prison in 1971.
+Kenji Ino wrote in “Critique: Akao Bin: Rebel Radical Human”, page 133 (All Publishing, 1991):

+Kazutaka Komori lost his mental balance while serving time in Chiba Prison.
+Whenever a meal was served, he repeatedly drowned his head in miso soup while shouting, “Long live the Emperor!" and repeatedly poured miso soup over his head.
+He is still in a hospital in Nagasaki Prefecture.